 If you frequently travel both domestically and internationally, having both TSA PreCheck and Global Entry memberships can be beneficial.
 However, it’s important to note that Global Entry membership already includes TSA PreCheck benefits.
 If you’re a Global Entry member, you don’t need to apply for TSA PreCheck separately, as you’ll be able to enjoy the perks of both programs with a single membership.

-Yes, CLEAR offers a Family Plan that allows you to add up to three adult family members (aged 18 and older) to your account for an additional $50 per person per year.
+Yes, CLEAR allows you to add up to three additional adults to your account for an additional per-person fee (the amount can change; check CLEAR’s website for the current family add-on price).
 Children under 18 can accompany a CLEAR member through the CLEAR lane for free without the need for a separate membership.

 Additional Resources